Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

 It is recommended to use a while loop inside the daemon.g file if you are using it to prevent the firmware having to open it every 10 seconds.
 E.g if you want a shorter update time then put a while loop inside the daemon.g with G4 S1 in it for 1 second repeats.

 Caution must be taken not to start a loop that takes a long time to complete, without having a G4 P500 or similar command to hand control back to the main process every half a second or so.

+## Meta Gcode evaluation in SBC mode

+In SBC mode only, DSF waits for pending codes to be executed before a meta code is evaluated. `M576 S0` is likely to help, to reduce the delay between SPI transfers.
+This will be addressed in RRF 3.7, see [this Github issue](https://github.com/Duet3D/DuetSoftwareFramework/issues/211).

 # Examples of use